'I'm going to use this knife': Hiker says she got lost in Calif. wilderness fleeing attacker

 The Inyo County Sheriff’s Office, which led the search efforts, said the department is “actively investigating the circumstances surrounding the disappearance” but has no further information or suspects at this time.

-Joe Powell said he and his wife will not stop camping, but they are going to arm themselves in the future to protect from an attack.
+Joe Powell said that he and his wife will continue to camp, but that they are going to arm themselves in the future to protect from an attack.

-He said the first this his wife wanted after being found was “a cold kombucha.”
+He said the first thing his wife wanted after being found was “a cold kombucha.”